College Decisions: What Is Rolling Admission?

 Rolling admission means that a college or university reviews applications and releases admission decisions continually, so you can expect to get a decision within four to six weeks after applying.
 That’s because college admissions committees do not wait until they have received all applications before deciding who to accept—they make those decisions on a rolling basis.

-With other types of college decisions, you may not hear back as quickly because colleges set different decision timeframes, such as late winter for early decision and early action, or spring for regular decision.
+With other types of college decisions, you may not hear back as quickly because colleges set different decision timeframes, such as late winter for early decision and early action or spring for regular decision.
 Depending on when in the application window you apply, it could be a few months before you hear back.

 Learn more: Is a Bachelor’s Degree Worth It?

-While there may be less competition earlier in the college application process, rolling admission does not guarantee acceptance.
+While you may have less competition earlier in the college application process, rolling admission does not guarantee acceptance.
 As with regular and early decision acceptances, being accepted to a school that uses rolling admission is nonbinding, meaning that you do not have to go to that school if you get into another you’re more interested in attending.
 In the US, you will typically have to let a school know by May 1 whether you plan on attending.

-Faster decisions can alleviate some college stress.
+• Faster decisions can alleviate some college stress.
 Not knowing whether you'll be accepted into any of your preferred schools can be stressful.
 Applying to a school with rolling admissions reduces the time between submitting your college application and receiving your admissions decision.
 Even if your rolling admission school isn't your top choice, at least you can rest easy knowing that you have one acceptance in hand.

-Applying early can help your chance of admission.
+• Applying early can help your chance of admission.
 Although there's no replacement for a strong application, applying to a rolling admission school early in their application window may reduce your direct competition with your peers.

-Staggered application deadlines can ease your overall college application process.
+• Staggered application deadlines can ease your overall college application process.
 Facing several deadlines in a tight timeframe can be overwhelming, but submitting one application early can encourage you to complete certain reusable portions of your application—such as asking for your letters of recommendation—ahead of schedule.

 Not every college or university offers rolling admission.
-In fact, as of 2021, only 130 National Universities—or research institutions that offer full undergraduate and some graduate programs—in the US had rolling admission [1].
+In fact, as of 2021, only 113 National Universities—or research institutions that offer full undergraduate and some graduate programs—in the US had rolling admission [1].
 You can find out more about the admissions deadlines and application requirements from the schools you’re interested in attending by searching for their name and “admissions.”

 Many public universities feature this option, as do many online degree programs.
 Universities on Coursera typically admit students twice a year, meaning you can start your degree sooner.
 Learn more about earning your bachelor’s degree from the University of London or the University of North Texas.